Logo Aletsch Arena

 Best time of the year

-The best time to hike the Stoneman Glaciara Hike and overall in the Aletsch Arena is from June through late September.
+The best time to hike the Stoneman Glaciara Hike and overall in the Aletsch Arena is from June to October.
 This period is the best hiking season in the Aletsch Arena because the weather is the most stable with longer daylight hours.
 During this time, the high-altitude meadows bloom with a vibrant array of alpine flowers, and the trails are mostly snow-free.
 In June there might be some snow on the trails but in July it should be melted, making it easier to hike the trails, especially the more challenging routes.

 Autumn brings a beautiful hiking experience with lesser crowds and the landscape turns into a stunning palette of golds, reds, and browns.
 However, the weather can be more unpredictable with a higher chance of snowfall.
 Mornings can be crisp, and higher altitudes might start to see the first dustings of snow within this period.